 This presents a planning opportunity.
-Couples might want to delay finalizing their divorce so that they're married for at least ten years.
+Couples might want to delay finalizing their divorce so that they're married for at least 10 years.
 The divorced person "gets their own Social Security benefits or half of ex-spouse's benefits, whichever is higher," Carlisle notes, and this doesn’t affect the other spouse's benefits.

 Who Gets to Claim the Kids?

 Generally, the parent who has custody of a child for more than half the year will be eligible to claim the child as a dependent.
-That's because one of four criteria to claim a qualifying child as a dependent requires that the child reside in the same home with the person claiming the child for more than half the year.
-If the child resides exactly 50% of the time with each parent, the right to claim her goes to the parent with the highest adjusted gross income (AGI).
+That's because one of four criteria to claim a qualifying child as a dependent requires that the child resides in the same home with the person claiming the child for more than half the year.
+If the child resides exactly 50% of the time with each parent, the right to claim them goes to the parent with the highest adjusted gross income (AGI).

 Giving the Dependent to the Other Parent

 The parent with whom a child resides for more than half the year can allow the other parent to claim the child.
 This process is called releasing the dependent's exemption, and it's accomplished by completing and signing Form 8332 so the other parent can submit it with her tax return.

 If you do agree to release the child's personal exemption, be sure to abide by your agreement.
 If for some reason both parents try to claim the same child as a dependent, the IRS will get involved to try to figure out which parent is truly eligible.
 You can avoid such IRS scrutiny by sticking to your agreed-upon arrangement for claiming dependents.

 Internal Revenue Service.
 "Publication 504, Divorced or Separated Individuals."
 Accessed Jan.
 9, 2021.

 Internal Revenue Service.
 "Topic No. 701 Sale of Your Home."
 Accessed Jan.
 9, 2021.